Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2022-07-09-JavaScript_React_Master_2.markdown

 **TypeScript with Styled-component**

-<em> How to type functions and arguments </em>
+<em> How to type functions and arguments?</em>

-    - 'Proptypes' allows you check the types of props after codes run (JS).
+- 'Proptypes' allows you to check the types of props after codes run (JS).
-    - While, 'interface' allows you check the types of props before the codes run (TS).
+- While, 'interface' allows you check the types of props before the codes run (TS is a strongly typed language).
-    - Interface: The explanation about the object shape of props
+- Interface: The explanation of the shapes of the props.

 ```javascript
 // 사용 될 props 의 타입을 정의.